 This recipe was adapted from One Bowl Allergy Free Baking by Linda Bosnic, my favourite allergy friendly cookbook.
 You can read our review of the whole book here: Must have allergy friendly cookbook for quick and simple baking.
-You can buy this great book from Amazon or from The Book Depository with free worldwide shipping.
+You can buy this great book from Amazon.

 Easiest ever allergy friendly pancakes

 - Large non-stick frying pan